Daily Archives: November 21, 2012

 Whole Foods looks set to open a second store in Berkeley after pulling out of negotiations to build a new store in Albany in September.
 The site would be at 1025 Gilman St., in the location currently occupied by Office Depot.

-Office Depot is slated to move across the street to Gilman Village which will give it about half the space of its current 30,000-square foot store.
+Office Depot is slated to move across the street to the Gilman District, which will give it about half the space of its current 30,000-square-foot store.
 “That’s as much space as it needs,” said Doug Wiele of retail developers Foothill Partners, who is about to close on buying both properties this week in partnership with Marin-based property management company The Pratt Company. … Continue reading »

 Students in Berkeley schools are reporting declining substance use rates and decreasing exposure to violence, according to responses to a biennial survey administered across several grade levels, and at Berkeley Technology Academy, in January.

 The survey data came with a range of caveats, but Student Services Director Susan Craig and Evaluation and Assessment Director Debbi D’Angelo told the board and co-superintendents that the results are “promising” and “reveal a change” in a pattern of “exceedingly high use rates” for marijuana and alcohol. … Continue reading »

 Know where this is?
 Take a guess and let us know in the Comments.